 Table 9 shows the results.
 On OpenSubtitles, Rapid, PatTR and TED, DomEmb(avg) improves on the sentence-level baseline if presented with context from the same domain (which is usually not from the same document).
 On Europarl, News-Commentary and Ubuntu, it performs similarly to the baseline.
 In almost all cases, providing a mismatched context degrades the performance of the original DomEmb(avg).
-The results show that the model is relatively robust to incorrect, but closely related context which provides evidence for our hypothesis that DomEmb captures domain-relevant features.
+The results show that the model is relatively robust to incorrect but closely related context which provides evidence for our hypothesis that DomEmb captures domain-relevant features.
 However, the correct context is important to obtain the best results across all domains.
+Our finding is in contrast with recent results (Li et al., 2020) where they show that multi-encoder context-aware NMT models do not encode contextual information.